 While many think of Loon Mountain as a winter destination, there’s also so much to do at this ski resort in the summer.
 Depending on what activities your family enjoys, you’ll definitely want to include a visit to Loon during one of these seasons.

-Winter activities at Loon Mountain include cross-country and downhill skiing, snowboarding, snow tubing, ice skating, snowshoeing, and ziplining.
-In the summer, you can enjoy the Aerial Forest Adventure Park, a ropes course in the White Mountains National Forest.
+Winter activities at Loon Mountain include cross country skiing and downhill skiing, snowboarding, snow tubing, ice skating, snowshoeing, and ziplining.
+In the summer, you can enjoy the Aerial Forest Adventure Park, a ropes course in the White Mountain National Forest.

 Other activities include downhill mountain biking, regular mountain biking, a gondola sky ride, disc golf, and a bungee trampoline.
-Activity packages are available that offer admission to all of the activities.
+Activity packages are available that offer admission to all of these fun activities.